 THE ORGANIZATION:

-Transportation for Massachusetts (T4MA) is a diverse coalition of more than 50 organizations working together to create safe, convenient, climate-friendly and affordable transportation for everyone.
-We advocate for transportation funds to be spent fairly and wisely, for transportation decisions that are transparent and accountable, and to ensure that our transportation system has sufficient resources to meet tomorrow’s needs throughout the .options that
+Founded in 2011, Transportation for Massachusetts (T4MA) is a diverse coalition of more than 50 organizations working together to create safe, convenient, climate-friendly and affordable transportation for everyone.
+We advocate for transportation funds to be spent fairly and wisely, for transportation decisions that are transparent and accountable, and to ensure that our transportation system has sufficient resources to meet tomorrow’s needs throughout the state.
+We are committed to advancing transportation options that reverse racial and economic disparities.

 The member organizations of our coalition represent and serve people who take transit, walk, bike and drive.
 This diversity and strength, coupled with the deep expertise of our members in transportation, economic development, health, housing, and the environment, give Transportation for Massachusetts a unique role in advocating for lasting, positive change for a stronger commonwealth.

 Our goal is to ensure that the state sets transportation priorities to meet tomorrow’s needs.
 To do this, we work with the legislature to support laws that provide adequate revenue for transportation, with appropriate accountability and reform.
 We work with the administration to ensure transportation decisions result in better public, environmental, and climate health and boost economic opportunity and development.
 And we work with local and regional leaders and transportation advocates across the state to identify and support the projects and priorities that are essential to support thriving communities.